 Programs and Services

-Students enrolled at ATC get practical, hands-on training in their chosen program.
+Students enrolled at LRATC get practical, hands-on training in their chosen program.
 They learn the skills they need for success

 in their chosen vocational program by